Cheapest Home Insurance Companies in Washington (2026 Rates)

 • Good credit

 For specialty scenarios like older homes, high-value properties and rural locations, we adjusted variables from this base profile while keeping other factors constant.
-This shows how specific characteristics affect your rate compared to the standard homeowner.
+This shows how those characteristics affect your rate compared to the standard homeowner.

 These figures are estimates based on statewide averages.
 Your actual premium depends on your home's location, age, construction type and your claims history.
 Compare quotes from at least three insurers to find your lowest rate.